viralp353/Pewlett_Hackard_Analysis/README.md

             SELECT*FROM emp_title;

-    For Analysis, I need to required employees.csv,title,csv and salary.csv.I joined  3 tables to use  inner join for employess with title and salary.
+  For my Analysis,The Employees table has all of the information I need and uses the emp_no,first_name,last_name.
+The Salaries table has the additional information I need salary and title table has from date.
+The only problem is that the Employees table holds data for all employees, even the ones who are not retiring.
+If i use this table, I will have a far bigger list to present than expected that'why.I joined  3 tables to use  inner join for employess with title and salary.
 I considered for retiring  employee who were born  between Jan.
 1, 1952 and Dec.
 31, 1955. and also on hire date(BETWEEN '1985-01-01' AND '1988-12-31).I got table with many duplicates .This is because  some employees have switched titles over the years.then I decided  Partition data to show only most recent title per employee.

-**Partition the data to show only most recent title per employee:
+#### Partition the data to show only most recent title per employee: